Fireworks

 Adjacent to the Half Moon Shops, you can satisfy your sweet tooth at Cook’s Candy Kitchen (603) 366-5035 where you’ll find all the summertime favorites, from candy apples to salt water taffy, from fudge to fine chocolates.
 Cook’s also has a large selection of T-shirts.

-Other clothing stores in the area include an un-named t-shirt shop on the Winnipesaukee Pier; and Lake Vibes, next door to 603 Candy, at 604 Endicott St N.
+Other boutique clothing stores in Weirs Beach include an un-named t-shirt shop on the Winnipesaukee Pier; and Lake Vibes, next door to 603 Sweets, at 604 Endicott St. N.

 Newly opened for the 2023 summer season is Rockin’ Thru the Ages (603) 851-3283 at 36 Endicott St. E. The store offers a huge selection of antiques and collectibles.